-To obtain claim forms or other claims filing advice or answers about our benefits, contact us at 1-800/638-8432.
+To obtain claim forms or other claims filing advice or answers about our benefits, contact us at 1-800/638-8432 or at our Website at www.nrlca.org.

 In most cases, providers and facilities file claims for you.
 Your physician must file on the form HCFA-1500, Health Insurance Claim Form.
 Your facility will file on the UB-92 form.
 For claims questions and assistance, call us at 1-800/638-8432.